Mass surveillance in China: Real name registration

+Internet Security Regulations in China

+State Council Order No. 33 (1997, revised 2011) "Measures for the Administration of Security Protection of Computer Information Networks with International Interconnections" mandates that providers of internet access (i.e., hotels, restaurants, airports, and shopping centers, internet cafes or any other enterprise which provides internet connectivity) must register users, review content, retain original records of prohibited material, and report suspicious activity to public security authorities within 24 hours.

+Later, the Ministry of Public Security issued Order No. 82 (2006): "Provisions on the Technical Measures for the Protection of the Security of the Internet" requiring internet service providers to maintain detailed user activity logs—such as login times, account details, and URLs—for at least 60 days, and submit to public security supervision of technical security measures.

+Under above regulations, providers of internet access - must enforce real-name verification for users accessing the internet.
+Users are required to provide identification through government-issued ID cards, passports, or other official documents.
+Alternatively, verification via mobile phone numbers, which are linked to real-name registration due to mandatory SIM card registration, is also permitted.

+Businesses are required to maintain detailed logs of user activities and ensure systems for network security monitoring and reporting are in place.
+The goal of these measures is to enhance cybersecurity and allow authorities to monitor and mitigate illegal online activities.
+However, these requirements have raised concerns regarding privacy and the balance between security and individual freedoms.

 Internet browsing history

-As a result of the passage of the cybersecurity law, network operators (widely believed to refer to internet service providers) are required to maintain unspecified "network logs" for at least 6 months.
-Although the exact definition of what constitute network logs remains unclear, it has been interpreted by Jones Day and other international law firms to refer to web logs or internet browsing history.
+As a result of the passage of the cybersecurity law, network operators (widely believed to refer to Internet service providers) are required to maintain unspecified "network logs" for at least 6 months.
+Although the exact definition of what constitutes network logs remains unclear, it has been interpreted by Jones Day and other international law firms to refer to weblogs or Internet browsing history.

+Voice identification

+In 2017, Human Rights Watch reported the Chinese government had collected tens of thousands of voice samples, for use with iFlytek technology that identifies individuals by voice on phone calls or in public places.

 National Citizen Identity Information Centre (NCIIC)

 In 2007, the state-run China Internet Information Center reported that the world's largest ID database hosting over 1.3 billion entries was complete.
-NCIIC or the National Citizen Identity Information Center is located in Beijing and is the backbone of the National ID card system used throughout China by banking, financial services, healthcare, education and various government agencies, the law enforcement apparatus, internet service providers and social media platforms to verify the real ID information of users and customers who wish to use their services.
+NCIIC or the National Citizen Identity Information Center is located in Beijing and is the backbone of the National ID card system used throughout China by banking, financial services, healthcare, education and various government agencies, the law enforcement apparatus, Internet service providers and social media platforms to verify the real ID information of users and customers who wish to use their services.